 It took a while for me to hone my affiliate marketing skills.
 I credit my success to this no-fluff affiliate marketing course for paving the way to success.
-After the successful implementation of the tips and strategies illustrated in these books, I started making around $1k/month (200% in just 3 months).
+After the successful implementation of the tips and strategies illustrated in these books, I started making around $1k a month (200% in just 3 months).

-Fast forward, 5 years I now make over $6k a month.
-Increase your conversions and overall income with this value-loaded affiliate marketing course.
+Fast forward 6 years, I make over $6k a month from home (take home $50000 per year).
+Increase your conversions and overall income with value-loaded content and affiliate links.

 If you’re planning to get into affiliate marketing, I would definitely recommend you take her course.